End of Time (Beyoncé song)

-"End of Time" is a song recorded by American singer Beyoncé Knowles for her fourth studio album, 4 (2011).
-It was written by Knowles, Terius "The-Dream" Nash, Shea Taylor and David "Switch" Taylor while its production was handled by Knowles, Nash and Taylor.
-The song was initially touted to be a follow up to the lead single, "Run the World (Girls)" (2011).
+"End of Time" is a song by American singer Beyoncé from her fourth studio album, 4 (2011).
+It was written by Beyoncé, Terius "The-Dream" Nash, Shea Taylor and David "Switch" Taylor while its production was handled by Beyoncé, Nash and Taylor.
+The song was initially promoted to be a follow-up to the lead single, "Run the World (Girls)" (2011).
 However, "Best Thing I Never Had" was ultimately chosen as the second single.
-In February 2012, it was announced through Knowles' website that "End of Time" will be the sixth and final single from 4 within International markets.
-It was sent to promoted to a release date of April 23, 2012, in the UK.
+"End of Time" was released as a single exclusively in the UK of April 23, 2012.